sen2vm/sen2vm-core/README.md

        * margins,
        * the GIPP dataset used,
        * the DEM and associated geoid (TBD),
-       * Was refining deactivated
+       * refining activated or not.

-as for Direct location, the first grid center if syncrhonized with the first center of theoutput boundinig box considering a pixel at resolution of the processed band.
-THe center of the last pixel will be computed to cover at least the last pixel of the Bounding box provided in input:
+As for direct location grids, the center of the first grid is aligned with the center of the first output boundinig box considering a pixel at resolution of the processed band.
+The center of the last grid pixel is calculated to ensure that it covers at least the last pixel of the input bounding box.

+Bounding box provided in input:

 ![Inverse Convention](/assets/images/README_InverseConvention.png "Inverse Convention.")